Summer Research Opportunities Programs

-The AGNR Summer Research Opportunities Program (SROP) is a partnership between the College of Agriculture and Natural Resources (AGNR) Dean’s Office, AGNR Academic Programs, and The UMD Graduate School.
+The AGNR Opportunities in Agricultural Research and the Environment (SOARE) is a partnership between the College of Agriculture and Natural Resources (AGNR) Dean’s Office, AGNR Academic Programs, and the UMD Graduate School.
 The Summer Research Opportunity Program is a gateway to graduate education.
 The goal of the program is to increase the number of underrepresented students pursuing graduate study and research careers in agricultural, environmental, nutrition and food science, and natural resource areas of study.
-SROP provides underrepresented undergraduate students with an on-campus research experience to establish important relationships with faculty in their respective fields of study and to conduct graduate-level research under the supervision of a renowned AGNR faculty member.
+SOARE provides underrepresented undergraduate students with an on-campus research experience to establish important relationships with faculty in their respective fields of study and to conduct graduate-level research under the supervision of a renowned AGNR faculty member.

-Students participating in the SROP will spend eight weeks at UMD working closely with AGNR faculty members as part of their research teams.
+Students participating in the SOARE will spend the summer at UMD working closely with AGNR faculty members as part of their research teams.
 Students are expected to spend about forty hours per week working with their research teams and to be contributing members.
 Participants will attend weekly seminars to learn more about the graduate school experience, the graduate school application process as well as social activities during their stay.
-At the end of the eight-week period, students will have produced tangible results from experimental research and will report the results in a special research forum.
+At the end of the SROP period, students will have produced tangible results from experimental research and will report the results in a special research forum.
 Participants will also become acquainted with the culture of graduate school and learn what is needed and expected of them as graduate students in their respective discipline.

 SPH Summer Training and Research (UM STAR)